Vaishaligaur/Vaishaligaur/README.md

 🙂‍↔️ — I thrive in high-pressure build zones.<br/>
 Always curious.🤔 Always learning.
 Catch me in tech threads, product convos, or scaling the next side project.<br/>
 From dynamic programming to distributed systems — I can write a clean DP solution or design a REST API, and deploy it seamlessly to the cloud ☁️.<br/>
+Outside of tech, I'm passionate about F1 and Cars. 🚘

 # 💻 Tech Stack: